home-assistant/home-assistant.io/source/_integrations/template.markdown

 ### Self referencing

-This example demonstrates how the `this` varibale can be used in templates for self referencing.
+This example demonstrates how the `this` variable can be used in templates for self-referencing.

 {% raw %}